 • Artificial Intelligence: AI and machine learning is one of the biggest topics in computer science today.
 Students will discover how scientists are teaching computers to learn and solve problems on their own.

 We are consistently launching new classes, and adding new schedules for existing classes.
 We’re excited to welcome your student into the wonderful world of computer science.
-Get started with a free coding class today or learn more about the best first coding language for kids!
+Get started with a free coding class today!

 Written by Sarah Rappaport, who graduated from Northwestern University with undergraduate and graduate degrees in engineering and music.
 She's now working on a masters in data with Georgia Institute of Technology.
 She taught math and computer science with Teach for America for two years, and now works as a Systems Engineer.